eMarket-Flows/javascript-sdk/README.md

 /**
  * Authenticate the client
  *
- * After [install] module with your credential, this package create
+ * After install module and autheticate client with your credential,
- * cache space where sets your temporal client token and refresh it
+ * this package create cache space where sets your temporal client token
- * when is necessary.
+ * and refresh it when is necessary.
  * */
 emfClient.authenticate();
 ```